Where does a child learn what is in God’s Word?

 We are the biggest influence in our children’s lives.
 There is no getting around that.
 One of my old churches put together a visual example of how many hours a typical parent spends with their children versus how many hours the church spends with their children.
 It was eye-opening and it’s so true.
 Their teeny tiny jar cowered in the shadow of the enormous parent jar.
 Realize how quickly these hours pour out!
 We really have a fleeting amount of time to impress Christian values on our sweet ones before they are off on their own.

-Affiliate links- I use aff. links to cover the associated costs of providing this website.
-I only recommend resources and products I personally use.
-I make a small commission, and your price is the same.
-Thank you for your support of this website, it means the world to me!
+I use affiliate links to cover the associated costs of providing this website.
+I only recommend resources and genuinely believe will help you.
+Your price is the same either way, but I may receive a small commission.
+Thank you for your support, it means the world!

 Our children need a personal relationship with Jesus.
 A daily give and take of conversation and learning.
 We cannot rely on the church to do this important relationship building for our children.
 My kids (and yours) care more about what their parents say and do than about what a church or a volunteer says or does.
 Even when it doesn’t seem like it, they are always watching.
 Your example makes a massive impact.
 Being in the Word before them speaks volumes.
 Even if it takes years to see that fruit.